 Part cake and part confection, this heritage recipe for Chocolate Little Layer Cake is made by home cooks throughout southwest Georgia.
-The cake consists of tiny yellow layers baked individually then filled and topped with old fashioned boiled chocolate icing.
+The cake consists of tiny yellow layers baked individually, then filled and topped with old fashioned boiled chocolate icing.

 I really love the way technology connects us.
-It makes it possible for us to share special recipes like this Chocolate Little Layer Cake beyond our closest circle of friends and family What we used to do through cards and letters, newspaper and magazine clippings, or simply by word of mouth, we can now accomplish within seconds.
+It makes it possible for us to share special recipes like this Chocolate Little Layer Cake beyond our closest circle of friends and family.
+What we used to do through cards and letters, newspaper and magazine clippings, or simply by word of mouth, we can now accomplish within seconds.

-📋 A Heritage Recipe
+A Heritage Recipe

 To make it even more different from traditional layer cakes, it’s iced with warm boiled chocolate icing while the layers themselves are still warm.
 Totally goes against the conventional method, doesn’t it?

 Years ago, Kim Severson of the New York Times did a story on these little layer cakes.
-I had the pleasure of hearing Kim speak once at food blogging conference.
+I had the pleasure of hearing Kim speak once at a food blogging conference.
 She’s a very accomplished food writer and has received numerous accolades, including several James Beard Awards.

 In her NYT story, she talked about how the cakes were made only in one area in Alabama and on Smith Island near Maryland.
 Well, I can assure you that they are part of the fabric of at least one small southwest Georgia town as well :-)